glenn20/mp-image-tool-esp32/README.md

 `mp-image-tool-esp32` uses the
-[`esptool.py`](https://github.com/espressif/esptool) program to perform the operations on attached esp32 devices.
+[`esptool.py`](https://github.com/espressif/esptool) program to perform the operations on attached esp32 devices:

 - Select the specific method used to perform operations on the device:
   - `--method direct/command/subprocess`